kmvpvl/kmvpvl/README.md

 # EXPERIENCE
 ## Project: PlutchikAPI
 ### Product description
 API for dating sevices based on studies of Robert Plutchik.
-See Wikipedia about R.Plutchik studies
+See Wikipedia about R.Plutchik studies.

+API helps feeding users with content to be assessed.
+API matchs users according with their evaluations.
+API can recommend content to increase precsion of matching.

 ### `Stack`
 Node.js (express) + MongoDB
 ### `Role`